More Drugs May Not be the Answer to Opiate Addiction

 Thirty years ago, opiate addiction had a very limited range.
 Most opiate addicts were simply using heroin.
 A few might be abusing morphine and in a few regions, addicts might have access to opium.
 In recent years, this landscape has changed entirely.
-In the last couple of decades, there has been an enormous swing to prescription opiates but the effects of the addiction that results is little different from the earlier ones.
+In the last couple of decades, there has been an enormous swing to prescription opiates but the effects of the addiction that results are little different from the earlier ones.

 Opiate addiction now could involve fentanyl, a painkiller said to be 50 times stronger than heroin, or the well-known and widely abused Oxycontin.
 Oxycontin abuse has been so deadly that efforts have been made to formulate new, abuse-resistant pills.
 As these pills thwart addicts, those who need the drugs simply migrate to other opiates.
 The new substances sought to satisfy these opiate addictions include the original heroin, hydrocodone, hydromorphone or morphine.